Volunteer in Bali - Ubud

 Volunteers on the Kindergarten project work in nearby villages where they teach basic English to local children aged 4 to 5 years old.
 With the help of volunteers the children are able to gain a head start on their English education before they begin formal schooling.
 Few foreigners travel to these villages and the children will be exceptionally welcoming and excited to see you.
 Volunteers need to genuinely love working with children and understand their behavior, as you will be surrounded by plenty of them every day and their friendliness can sometimes become overwhelming - they are children after all!
 Being a kindergarten, the work volunteers do will be more informal than the Teaching English project and the children will of course want to play rather than be taught.
 However, just getting them enthused about coming to kindergarten and giving them basic English phrases will prepare them well for their schooling and future exposure to the English language.
 Due to school holidays, the Kindergarten project will be closed in June, July, August and December.

 With Bali’s rapidly expanding tourism industry, the demand for local English speakers has never been greater.
 Children may have the opportunity to learn English at school, however this is usually taught by a local Balinese teacher and thus the children never really get to practice their conversational skills or hear native English being spoken.
 Balinese children are extremely eager to learn and are an absolute joy to teach.
 Volunteers on this project spend two hours each morning preparing lessons and three hours in the afternoon teaching at a local elementary or high school.
 It is entirely up to you what you decide to teach, however there is a general syllabus for you to follow and examples of what previous volunteers have taught for you to continue with.
 The aim of this project is to show students that learning English is fun and volunteers are encouraged to be creative with their methods of teaching – through games, songs, art, sport and music.
 If you are new to teaching, you may wish to team up with another volunteer, as two teachers in the classroom often works well in regards to confidence building and gaining greater control of the class, whose enthusiasm often spills over into great excitement!
 Your role is to encourage and inspire, but most importantly for teachers and students alike to enjoy the experience.
 Volunteers on this project must be fluent in English.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit ourOnline TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 The Turtle Conservation project is located on the smaller island of Nusa Penida, which is a 45 minute speed boat ride from Sanur, Bali.
 Here volunteers work alongside a local team to protect the endangered sea turtles of Indonesia via both proactive and reactive activities.
 Volunteer work is focussed on hands on care for the turtles housed at the conservation center, including the feeding and cleaning of turtles and the equipment at the centre.
 Additionally, volunteers assist with proactive conservation efforts which include the improvement of the surrounding environment via beach clean ups, waste management improvement and educating locals about the issues facing Indonesia’s sea turtles and what can be done to help.
 Volunteers must be prepared for a more basic standard of both meals and accommodation on the island.
 Nusa Penida is not a tourist island and volunteers can expect fewer shops and attractions available - bearing in mind the beach is practically at your doorstep!
 Please note that volunteers on the Turtle Conservation project must participate on the project for a minimum of two weeks.